Fronius International

-Fronius International GmbH is an Austrian photovoltaic manufacturer based in Pettenbach, Upper Austria.
+Fronius International GmbH is an Austrian company based in Pettenbach, Upper Austria.
 Fronius is active in the fields of welding technology, photovoltaics and battery charging technology.

 History

 Formation and development

-In 1945, Günter Fronius (1907-2015) and his wife Friedl set up Fronius International GmbH in Pettenbach.
+In 1945, Günter Fronius (1907-2015) set up Fronius International GmbH in Pettenbach.
 Günter Fronius occupied himself with the development of battery charging systems in an electrical business.
-A little later, he employed 15 people.
+Based on the same technology, he expanded his product portfolio in 1950 to include welding equipment.
 In the mid-1960s, the company started to manufacture electronics and welding torches.
 In 1972, Fronius opened a second site in Thalheim, near Wels, and moved production there.
 Günter Fronius handed over the management of the business to his two children in 1980, and from then on the company focused more and more on expansion and internationalisation.
 Sites were opened in Austria and beyond in the years that followed.
 At the same time, Fronius expanded into the fields of welding technology and battery charging technology.
 Photovoltaics became a new focus in 1992.
-In 2001, Fronius opened a factory in Pettenbach, the town in which the company started.
 The logistics and production site at Sattledt was opened in 2007.
 With the capture of the American market between 2002 and 2007, the company has now gained a foothold outside Europe.
+Since 2012, the company has been managed by Elisabeth Engelbrechtsmüller-Strauß, Günter Fronius' granddaughter.

 Today

-Fronius employs more than 5,400 people worldwide in 2020.
-In addition to the company's headquarter in Pettenbach and other sites in Wels, Thalheim, Sattledt and Steinhaus, Fronius also has a production site in the Czech Republic.
-Fronius also has 34 subsidiaries.
+Fronius employed round about 6,700 people worldwide in 2024.
+In addition to the company's headquarters in Pettenbach and other sites in Wels, Thalheim, Sattledt and Steinhaus, Fronius also has a production site in the Czech Republic in Český Krumlov.
+Fronius also has 37 subsidiaries.

-Business Units
+Business units

+In 2025, Fronius merged the sales and marketing strategies of its three former business units Solar Energy (photovoltaics), Perfect Welding (welding technology), and Perfect Charging (battery charging technology).
+The company cited the elimination of duplication as the reason for this move.
+Fronius can still be divided into three different areas: